 4) Self-Manage & Reflect: Making the Most of Your Work Experience

-- How do I ensure I’m hiring my manager’s goals and my personal goals?
+- How do I ensure I’m hitting my manager’s goals and my personal goals?

 - How do I communicate effectively with my manager or point of contact?